Is your organisation ‘Deaf Aware’?

 - Learn basic greetings in British Sign Language, such as hello, thank you, how are you, my name is

-You do not need to know anything about deafness or deaf people before starting this course.
+Most courses do not expect you to know anything about deafness or deaf people before starting a course.

 So how can you improve your communication and make your business more accessible generally?
 Below are some quick tips to improve communication with Deaf and Hard of Hearing people: